AnnaVinogradova/blog/README.md

 * Users can add posts on every wall (Post can contain one image)

 * Owner can delete posts from his wall

+##5

+* Add friends functional:
+  * user can send request to other user to add friend
+  * user can approve/decline friend-invitation
+  * only friends can see and write on wall of user